 Every culture in the world has different variations of flat breads made with locally available flours.
 Then there are the breads made with a sourdough or cornmeal starter, those made with commercially produced yeast, and those that rely on baking soda.

 Preppers have a couple of stock recipes for bread making, but in the event you are new to bread making or want to ring the changes with some alternate bread recipes, from quick flatbreads made in a skillet over the fire to Dutch oven breads, there are plenty to pick from, as long as you have some flour in your pantry.

 Some recipes can be combined with foraged items like cattail flowers, and others with produce from your survival garden, like corn.
+You can use corn for all sorts of recipes.
 Read on for inspiration.

 This is the traditional way of making this large flat bread that uses teff flour.
 You should find teff flour at a local health food store or online.

 Injira is traditionally torn into pieces, and used to mop up the gravy from rich stews – perfect with a Dutch oven stew around a camp-fire.